-Net cash provided by operating activities for the three months and year ended December 31, 2021 was \$230.7 million and \$588.0 million, respectively, compared to \$192.9 million and \$613.9 million for the comparable periods in 2020.
+Net cash provided by operating activities for the three months and year ended December 31, 2022 was \$196.3 million and \$469.1 million, respectively, compared to \$220.6 million and \$577.9 million for the comparable periods in 2021.

-The increase in net cash provided by operating activities for the three months ended December 31, 2021 was primarily due to timing differences in the settlement of receivables and payables.
+The decrease in net cash provided by operating activities for the three months ended December 31, 2022 was primarily due to lower net income before net movements in regulatory balances, lower net other non-current assets and liabilities and lower customer deposits, partially offset by timing differences in the settlement of receivables and payables.

-The decrease in net cash provided by operating activities for the year ended December 31, 2021 was primarily due to lower capital contributions received and timing differences in the settlement of receivables and payables, partially offset by lower income taxes paid and higher customer deposits.
+The decrease in net cash provided by operating activities for the year ended December 31, 2022 was primarily due to timing differences in the settlement of receivables and payables, lower net income before net movements in regulatory balances, lower net other non-current assets and liabilities and lower customer deposits.